explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 A brief mention of category theory?
 Compare with Unix's simplicity?

-> Once you realise how simple things are in Haskell, the inability to express
-> straightforward concepts in C++ is a little embarrassing.
->
-> <cite>Bartosz Milewski, Category Theory for Programmers.</cite>

 > Being able to decompose bigger problems into smaller problems, and then
 > combine the solutions, that’s essentially the description of... well, I don’t
 > know it depends on who you are, you will say that’s the description of what